Search: Advanced search

 Symptom: The adapter is not functioning properly on a Windows computer with Thunderbolt 3.
 Symptoms include no video, flickering video, or low image quality.

-Solution: Update BIOS, firmware, and drivers from the manufacturer's website.
+Solution: Update BIOS, Thunderbolt 3 firmware, Thunderbolt 3 driver, and Intel Graphics driver from the manufacturer's website.
 For more details, refer to the articles below:

-Symptom: The adapter is not recognized / one or more ports is not functional
+Symptom: The adapter is not recognized / one or more ports are not functional

 Unplug the adapter and all cables, restart the computer, and then reconnect everything.